HurleyWong/gridsome-starter-notes-hurley/content/posts/opennebula-and-oca.md

                     long startTimeDel = System.currentTimeMillis();

-                    //Command to Delete the VM
+                    // Command to Delete the VM
                     rc = vm1.finalizeVM();

-                    ///Checking the status of the VM untill we recieve done while (vm1.status() != "done") {
+                    // Checking the status of the VM untill we recieve done while (vm1.status() != "done") {
                         rc = vm1.info();
                     }